Ayushman2312/Final-1matix/BEESUGGEST_README.md

 - Auto-save functionality

 ## Database Model
-The system uses the `ProductDetails` model from the `landingx` app with the following key fields:
+The system uses the `ProductDetails` model from the `beesuggest` app with the following key fields:

 - **User Relationship**: `ForeignKey` to Django User model
 - **Publishing Status**: `is_published`, `published_at` fields